 It is still possible to get a grade in the lab after you have been withdrawn, but only if the lab instructor submits a grade change form and that change is approved by the Dean.
+Contact your lab instructor immediately if were withdrawn from the lab by accident.
 I strongly recommend that you follow the procedure above since there is no guarantee that a W or AW grade in the lab will be changed.

 If you withdraw from the lab, you may not stay in the lecture course.

 Knowledge gained in the lab is considered essential to discussions in lecture in both PHY2048 and PHY2049.
-Exceptions to this are rare and require special documentation and approval, usually after consulting with me.
+Exceptions to this are rare and require special documentation and approval, usually after consulting with the person teaching the lecture.

 This policy has been enforced by the staff in Enrollment Services for all courses in our division since Fall 2004.

 You must have passed MAC2311 or be currently enrolled in it to take PHY2048 because we use calculus as the course progresses.
 If you are taking MAC2311 and drop it, you must drop PHY2048.
 A withdrawal from MAC2311 should automatically trigger a W from PHY2048 and PHY2048L.
 See below for what you need to do to stay in the lab if you need to drop both lecture courses.
-Only vary rare exceptions (ones where the student has a high A average in physics) have been approved for PHY2048.
+Only vary rare exceptions (ones where the student has an A or high B average in physics) have been approved to stay in PHY2048 after dropping MAC2311, and those students cannot take PHY2049 until they master calculus.
 (You can, of course, drop PHY2048 and stay in MAC2311.)